AbbyEeninkwinkel/udp_blaster/README.md

 # UDP Blaster
-Credits for the basis Inet engine idea go to
+Credits for the basic Inet engine idea go to
 Yves Chevallier https://github.com/nowox/udp-test<br>
 <br>
 <br>
 This tool is suited for tuning and optimizing the performance of log collectors.<br>
-But not limited to log collection, you use it for any udp receiving device under test.<br>
+But not limited to log collection, you may use it for any udp receiving device under test.<br>
-It simulates sending a supplied log message to a log collector.<br>
-From a cozy 1 message per second to a flooding 100.000 messages per second if you system can handle that :)<br>
+It simulates sending a supplied log message to a log collector at a rate of a cozy 1 message per second to a flooding 100.000 messages per second if you system can handle that :)<br>
 Currently it supports UPD only and runs native on Linux.<br>

 # How to build